deficollective/defiscan/src/content/protocols/uniswap-v3-arbitrum.md

 1. Adjusting the Fee Parameter
 2. Updating the `NonFungibleTokenPositionDescriptor` Implementation (via the proxy upgradeable pattern)

-Beyond these, the protocol’s contracts are immutable.
-No entity has the ability to pause, revert trade execution, or alter the protocol's behavior in any way.
-Importantly, no user funds or unclaimed yield are impacted by the remaining permissions.
+These updates require a governance vote on the Ethereum chain through Uniswap's on-chain governance system.
+The execution of this vote is trustless but involves the Arbitrum native cross-chain messaging protocol.
+This protocol cannot censor governance vote results and hence does not introduce new risks.

-The aforementioned changes require a governance vote on the Ethereum mainnet chain.
-The execution of this vote involves a cross-chain messaging protocol which is fully trustless, i.e. does not involve a centralized or trusted intermediary, and thus bears no additional risks.
+Beyond these updates, the protocol’s contracts are immutable.
+No entity has the ability to pause, revert trade execution, or alter the protocol's behavior in any other way.
+Importantly, no user funds or unclaimed yield are impacted by the remaining permissions or by the risk of manipulating Uniswap governance vote results through Arbitrum's cross-chain messaging protocol.

 > Upgradeability score: L